The BUILD Team dreams big

 BUILD's Big Idea is that all students have the potential to graduate from high school and attend college - if they have the access to the right support, resources and people.
 Thanks to BUILD's talented and committed staff, our Big Idea is becoming a reality for young people across the country.

-Suzanne McKechnie Klahr - CEO and Founder
+Suzanne McKechnie Klahr - Founder & Chief Executive Officer

 Suzanne McKechnie Klahr founded BUILD in 1999 with a public service fellowship from Skadden, Arps, Slate, Meagher & Flom.
 As the CEO, Suzanne works with the board of directors to ensure a clear vision and strategic direction for the college success organization.
 Under Suzanne’s leadership, BUILD has grown from an initial four students to serve more than 1,100 students from 19 partner public high schools.
 BUILD currently operates its transformational four-year entrepreneurship program in the San Francisco Bay Area, DC and Boston.
 For her accomplishments with BUILD, Suzanne has received numerous awards: